aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

 > "I spotted an opportunity to adapt a trick from the HTTP/1.1 'last-byte sync' technique.
 Since servers only process a request once they regard it as complete, maybe by withholding a tiny fragment from each request we could pre-send the bulk of the data, then 'complete' 20-30 requests with a single TCP packet"
 > - James Kettle, Smashing the state machine

-From the same article, turns out we could perform a last-byte sync attack using **Turbo Intruder**, a Burp Suite plugin written by Kettle himself.
+From the same article, turns out we could perform a last-byte sync attack using **Turbo Intruder**, a Burp Suite extension written by Kettle himself.

-> I later learnt that this feature is available in **Repeater** where you could group multiple requests before sending them in parallel.
+> I later found that this feature is available in good ol' **Repeater** where you could group multiple requests before sending them in parallel. - me

 So, let's send a request over to Turbo Intruder:
 ![](turbo-intruder-send.png)

-With a bit of experimentation, I wrote a script based off Turbo Intruder's `race-multi-endpoint` example:
+With a bit of experimentation, I wrote a script based off Turbo Intruder's `race-multi-endpoint` preset:
 ```python
 def queueRequests(target, wordlists):